Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-diy.rst

   :depth: 2
   :local:

-This guide will cover how to upgrade from embassyOS version 0.2.x to version 0.3.x with your own equipment.
+This guide will cover how to upgrade from StartOS version 0.2.x to version 0.3.x with your own equipment.

 Hardware Requirements
 ---------------------

 .. note::
-   If you purchased the `upgrade kit <https://store.start9.com/collections/embassy/products/upgrade-kit>`_ from Start9, you should follow :ref:`this guide<upgrade-kit>`.
+   If you purchased the `upgrade kit <https://store.start9.com/products/upgrade-kit>`_ from Start9, you should follow :ref:`this guide<upgrade-kit>`.

 #. `32GB microSD card <https://www.amazon.com/dp/B07P14QHB7/>`_